MarcosBC98/lab_04/lab_04/README.md

 NOTEBOOKS
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
++ Data_Dictionary - Dictionary with the definitions of the variables included in the dataset.
 + 2014_Data_Engineering - We analyze and treat this year's variables by sector
 + 2015_Data_Engineering - We analyze and treat this year's variables by sector
 + 2016_Data_Engineering - We analyze and treat this year's variables by sector